torvalds/linux/Documentation/i2c/i2c-sysfs.rst

 For the following content, we will use a more complex I2C topology as an example.
 Here is a brief graph for the I2C topology.
-If you do not understand this graph at the first glance, do not be afraid to continue reading this doc and review it when you finish reading.
+If you do not understand this graph at first glance, do not be afraid to continue reading this doc and review it when you finish reading.

 ::